canvas-ai/canvas-electron/README.md

 ## Social

-I'm trying to motivate myself to do daily code updates by doing not-yet-but-soon-to-be live coding sessions(usually ~5AM - 6AM CEST).
+I'm trying to motivate myself to do daily code updates by doing not-yet-but-soon-to-be live coding sessions(~~usually ~5AM - 6AM CEST~~).
 Wouldn't watch any of the existing videos _yet_, mostly OBS audio tests and a showcase of sleep deprivation, but you can subscribe for updates nevertheless.

-YT Channel + Some (royalty-free) music
+YT Channel + Some (royalty-free) music used in my videos
 - https://www.youtube.com/@idnc.streams
 - https://soundcloud.com/idnc-sk/sets